ckoppula199/Hand-Tracking-Projects/README.md

 ### Gesture Volume Control
 A script that allows you to control the volume on Windows machines by using your index finger and thumb.
 When
 they touch the volume will be muted.
 As they get further apart the volume will increase.

+### Virtual Painter
+A script that allows the user to paint on their screen using their hands.
+2 fingers are used to select a colour
+and stop drawing.
+1 finger is used to draw.
+Works by overlaying a canvas layer on which the drawings are made
+on top of the webcam feed.